poanetwork/deployment-azure/Ceremony/ceremony.md

 10. **Mining Keypass**: Copy password from your _mining key_ obtained previously.
 Password is an 8 characters long sequence of letters and numbers.
 After pasting, the content of the field will be hidden, instead you'll see black dots.
 11. **Admin username**: Think up a login account name on your virtual machine.
 It may contain only lower case latin letters and numbers, also it should start with a letter.
 As an example, you can use a standard combination `first letter of your given name` + `your surname` (e.g. John Doe -> `jdoe`), or choose a neutral `azureuser`.
 This name will not be used in the Oracles-PoA network, and is only used to identify you when connecting to the virtual machine.

-12. **Ssh Public Key**: _On Mac OS X_: switch to the "Terminal" application opened on the previous step and paste the following command into the terminal, then hit ENTER
+12. **Ssh Public Key**:
+* _On Mac OS X_: switch to the "Terminal" application opened on the previous step and paste the following command into the terminal, then hit ENTER
 ```
 pbcopy < ~/.ssh/id_rsa.pub
 ```
 This command will copy your public key to your clipboard.
 Then switch back to your browser and paste it into this field.
 Note that you should not copy anything in-between, otherwise your clipboard will be overwritten and you'll have to redo this step.
+After pasting check that the key starts with `ssh-rsa`.
+* _On Windows_: open notepad application and open the file with the _public_ key you created on the previous step.
+Select its entire content and paste into this field.
 After pasting check that the key starts with `ssh-rsa`.

 13. **Netstats Server**: This is the address of a server displaying usage info about the network.
 This address should have been provided to you with initial keys.
 14. **Netstats Secret**: This is a secret code used to connect to the netstats server above.
 This code should have been provided to you as well.